AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

  - Declarative Pipeline
    - Stricter, pre-defined structure
    - Execution may resume after interruptions
-   - Using blue ocean simplfies the pipeline creation even more
+   - Using blue ocean simplifies the pipeline creation even more
    - Use the `script` step to include bits of code when you need capabilites beyond declarative syntax

 **Classic web UI** provides tools such as Declarative Directive Generator and Snippet Generator